pershint/SNOtools/Contamination_Study/README.md

 in a config file.
 The different configurables have a description in cuts_default_notes.txt.
 A good example structure for the json format is in cuts_default.json.
-Tell the program to use your config file by giving the file location to the --config flag.
+Tell the program to use your config file by giving the file name to the --configfile flag.

-ii) Place your N16 calibration data and physics_data to estimate the contamination of into the /ntuples/N16 and /ntuples/physics_data/ directories, respectively.
+ii) Place all of your calibration data ntuples into a single directory.
+When running main.py, you will want to give the directory path using the --calibdir flag.

-iii) For each N16 run used, add an entry to one of the N16 run info JSON files in /DB/.
-You can also write a new file with the same format as the others and it will automatically be read in if the file name has the format /DB/N16_{whatever}.json
+iii) For the instrumental contamination estimate, place all of your calibration data ntuples into another single directory.
+When running main.py, you will want to give this directory path using the --analysis dir flag

+iv) Set up your plotting preferences and variables you want to calculate the DC sacrifice distribution for using ./config/setup.json.
+For the DC sacrifice, you want "CUTSTODO" to have ["cut1"] only, and common sacrifice variables used for the water analysis are "posr3", "udotr", and "energy".
+Note that if you want to use "posr3", your data must have the "posr3" entry added to the ntuples using the subtupler code (see ./misc/subtupleMaker\_N16.cpp for an example of the subtuple processor you could use).

 ANALYSES

 Sacrifice: To calculate the sacrifice of physics events in N16 data, do:

-python RunStudy.py --sacrifice

-The program will take all files in the calibration directory either specified or in the default location and estimate the sacrifice due to data cleaning cuts in the specified energy region, z-region, and radial region.
+python main.py --calibsacrifice --calibdir /path/to/calibntuples/ --configfile
+theconfigfile.json --plots

 Results of the sacrifice for all runs and on a run-by-run detail are saved to the specified results directory.
+If --plots is given, the distribution of the DC sacrifice for each variable defined in setup.json will be shown.

 Bifurcation: To generate the "pass:pass", "pass:fail", "fail:pass", and "fail:fail"
 values for the data cleaning cuts and fit classifiers, do:

-python RunStudy.py --bifurcation
+python main.py --analysisdir /path/to/physics_data/ --configfile
+theconfigfile.json --bifurcate

-The values for the total number of events analyzed, the total number of events that passed the defined pathological cut masks, and the number of events that go into each bifurcation box are output to "bifurcation_boxes.json" in the results directory.
+The values for the total number of events analyzed, the total number of events that passed the defined pathological cut masks, and the number of events that go into each bifurcation box are output to "bifurcation_boxes.json" in the results directory output.

 Contamination estimate: First you must either:

-1) Also give the --sacrifice and --contamination flags when performing this analysis
+1) Also give the --calibsacrifice and --bifurcate flags when performing this analysis
 2) Give a --jobnum that corresponds to a directory in /output/results_j{JOBNUM} that already has information from the sacrifice and contamination estimates present.

 To run the contamination study, do:

-python RunStudy.py --contamination
+python main.py --contamination

 The contamination due to each cut branch is then calculated using the estimated sacrifice and bifurcation box analyses.
 A description of the algorithm for calculating